Keiko (orca): Life

-Keiko was captured near Reyðarfjörður, Iceland in 1979 at the approximate age of two and sold to the Icelandic Aquarium in Hafnarfjörður.
+Keiko was captured near Djúpivogur, Iceland in 1979 at the approximate age of two and sold to the Icelandic Aquarium in Hafnarfjörður.
 At the time, he was named Siggi, with the name Kago given at a later date.

 In 1982, he was transferred to Marineland in Ontario, Canada.
 It was at this new facility he first started performing for the public.
 He developed skin lesions indicative of poor health, and was also bullied by an older orca.
 Keiko was then sold to Reino Aventura, an amusement park in Mexico City, Mexico, in 1985.
 Keiko lived in a warm, chlorinated tank with artificial salt water.
-These conditions were more suited to dolphins, and due to this, his health continued to decline.
+These conditions were more suited for dolphins, and due to this, his health continued to decline.

 At Reino Aventura, he was renamed "Keiko", a feminine Japanese name that means "lucky one".
 The owners of the park did not want to continue using the name "Kago" due to it being pronounced identically to a Mexican slang term for defecation.
 "Keiko" was chosen for its similarity to his former name.
 At the time of his arrival in Mexico, he was only 10 feet (3.0 m) long.